sandarika/labubananas/README.md

-# 🍌 Form a Bunch
+# 🍌 Bunch Up
 ### by Team Labubananas | CornHacks 2025

 ---

 ## 🌟 Overview

-**Form a Bunch** is a social media–style communication platform designed to empower workers and unions by improving transparency, collaboration, and organization.
+**Bunch Up** is a social media–style communication platform designed to empower workers and unions by improving transparency, collaboration, and organization.
-It bridges the gap between employees and union representatives, making it easier to **form**, **join**, and **engage** with unions.
+It bridges the gap between employees and union representatives, making it ea ier to **form**, **join**, and **engage** with unions.

 Our mission is simple: make labor organization as easy and accessible as creating a group chat.